thebaeluv/CodeClauseInternship_PasswordGenerator1/README.md

-# CodeClauseInternship_PasswordGenerator1
+# Password Generator
-This is my first project on GitHub with Code Clause.
+This is my first python based project.
+It is an internship in Code Clause company.